SeisComP/seiscomp/doc/base/concepts/magnitudes.rst

 Magnitude Aliases
 -------------------------------

-New magnitude types (aliases) can be created based on existing magnitude and amplitude types or
-:ref:`amplitude aliases <concepts_amplitudes-aliases>` but configured and
+New magnitude types (aliases) can be created inheriting the configuration parameters but not the configured values from existing magnitude and amplitude types or :ref:`amplitude aliases <concepts_amplitudes-aliases>`.
+The values are configured specifically.
+Unless specified explicitly, the amplitude type is the base amplitude of the original magnitude.
+Other amplitude types or amplitude aliases must be defined first and given explicitly.
-used specifically.
-They can be computed by other modules such as :ref:`scmag` or :ref:`scolv`.
+The aliased magnitudes can be computed by other modules such as :ref:`scmag` or :ref:`scolv`.
 The setup procedure is outlined in the tutorial on :ref:`magnitude aliases <tutorials_magnitude-aliases>`.